asjad99/asjad99/README.md

 ####  Hi there 👋

 My recent work centres around exploring applications of machine learning for process analytics, expert decision support and Natural Language Understanding of domain specific text.
-I have a passion for building intelligent systems(data products) and using them to solve real world problems.
-I write about my experiences at blog.asjadk.com .
-I enjoy coding in Python and am a open-source enthusiast.
-Below i have shared some of the my recent Research Prototypes (Proof-of-Concept), course projects and side projects done in the past.
+I have a passion for building intelligent systems (data products) and using them to solve real world problems.
+I write about my experiences at blog.asjadk.com.
+I enjoy coding in Python and am an open-source enthusiast.
+Below i have shared some of the my recent Research projects, course projects, side projects, prototypes done in the past.

 ### AI Projects   🔭 :electron:

 I'm intereted in studying and developing intelligent algorithms enabled by constraints(exposed by representations) that support models targeted at thinking, perception and action.
 My recent focus has largely been on Applied Machine Learning, which is is full of [fascinating open problems](https://www.asjadk.io/real-world-rl/) like [Generalization](https://www.asjadk.io/generalization/), [intelligent exploration vs exploitation](https://www.asjadk.io/strategic-exploration-in-online-decision-making/), [counter-factual evaluation](https://www.asjadk.io/counterfactual-policy-evaluation/), Meta-Learning and Sample Efficient Learning.
 Progress in solving these problems, can have a major impact on domains like industrial automation, healthcare and Education.

-#### Projects
+#### Portfolio

 See https://blog.asjadk.com/my-work/